 The DSL shares any unauthorised/unexplained absence of children who have an allocated social worker within 24 hours.

 Children who do not attend school regularly can be at increased risk of abuse and neglect.
-Where there is unauthorised/unexplained absence, and after reasonable attempts have been made to contact the family without success, the DSL follows the SVPP procedure and consults/refers to the MASH team as appropriate.

-Where there are welfare concerns about a pupil we follow our procedures for unauthorised absence and report concerns to the Education Welfare Service when a pupil:
+Where there is unauthorised/unexplained absence, and

+- after reasonable attempts have been made to contact the family without success, the DSL follows the SVPP procedure and consults/refers to the MASH team as appropriate. - there are no known welfare concerns about a pupil, we follow our procedures for unauthorised absence and report concerns to the Education Welfare Service.